 Tom Deards is the head of legal & governance services, and company secretary.
 He has responsibility for the legal and governance functions of the Trust.
 He is a qualified solicitor who joined the Trust’s legal team in 2007, having trained and qualified into the asset finance team at City law firm Clifford Chance, before going on to complete a Legal Masters at UCL in Environmental Law, whilst gaining experience working as an environment and planning lawyer in local government.
 Tom is the Trust’s Company Secretary and Data Protection Officer.

-Janet Hogben was appointed as a Trustee Director of the Canal & River Trust in September 2016 and is a member of the Trust’s Remuneration Committee.
+Janet Hogben was appointed as a Trustee Director of the Canal & River Trust in September 2016 and is Chair of the Trust’s Remuneration Committee and is a member of the Infrastructure Committee.

 Janet was previously the Chief People Officer at EDF Energy, a role she retired from at the end of 2017.
 Her earlier career spanned many functions and leadership roles in various blue chip companies.